What is polyurethane (PUR/PIR)?

 PIR pipe insulation is known for its improved fire resistance compared to PUR.
 This makes it a popular choice in situations where fire safety is a priority, such as in buildings and industrial installations.
 PIR meets more stringent fire test requirements and often achieves the fire classification “Euroclass E”, which means it has a lower flammability and reduces the risk of fire spreading.
 This is an important property in areas where the insulation needs to protect against high temperatures and fire hazards.

-Areas of application for PUR and PIR pipe insulation
+Areas of application and benefits of PUR and PIR pipe insulation

 PUR and PIR pipe insulation is used in a wide range of technical and industrial applications.
 Both materials are used for pipe insulation in construction and industrial production, where it is necessary to prevent heat loss and ensure efficient energy use.
 PUR and PIR pipe shells are also commonly used in HVAC systems, heating installations and pipelines transporting hot or cold fluids.
 They help to maintain the desired temperature constant, minimizing energy consumption.